Editorial Fellowships

 Editorial Fellowship Project

 The pandemic has led to an unprecedented surge in the pace of scientific publishing – termed an infodemic by the WHO – with an ‘overabundance of information – some accurate and some not’.
 Patrick, working with colleagues at the journal and King’s College London conducted a bibliographic study examining the reporting quality and risk of bias of the most highly disseminated COVID-19 articles.
 He found that 55% of articles could be considered at risk of bias, with only 11% adhering to good standards of reporting, and that there was no correlation between the impact factor of the journal and the quality of the reported study.
-The review (available in full here) concluded that there was a preponderance of low quality case series with few research papers adhering to good standards of reporting.
+The review (available in full and open access) concluded that there was a preponderance of low quality case series with few research articles adhering to good standards of reporting.
 Its findings emphasize the need for cautious interpretation of research and the increasingly vital responsibility that journals have in ensuring high quality publications.